Graph Modeling, How to, Styling

 1. Discrete mapping

-In discrete mapping every property value can have a separate style value.
-This means that we can set styling values separately for every element in our data set based on the properties we decide on.
+In discrete mapping, every property value can have a separate style value.
+This means we can set styling values separately for every element in our data set based on the properties we decide on.
 For example, we can determine what unique background or border color, shape, or icons we set to which property values.

 First, for the 'Nodes', we applied custom icons for the 'Background image'.
 As you can see, that based on the 'Subtype' property value, we assigned the unique custom icons to subgroups, such as 'Rack', 'Switch', 'Firewall', etc.

-For the 'Relationships' we set two styling options - the 'Color' of the edges to be blue, and the 'Style' of the relationships to be dashed or full line depending on the 'Subtype' property of the relationship (full line for the property value 'Installed', dashed line for the property value 'Uses').
+For the 'Relationships,' we set two styling options - the 'Color' of the edges to be blue, and the 'Style' of the relationships to be dashed or full line depending on the 'Subtype' property of the relationship (full line for the property value 'Installed', dashed line for the property value 'Uses').

 Graphlytic visualization - discrete style mapping for icons, relationships color and style